Resources: Current Students

 Here you can search course listings in the UF Schedule of Courses, register for your classe, view your schedule, access Student Self Service, view UF news and events, process fee payments, clear your registration holds, enter your directory information, see grades and request your transcripts.

-- UF Registration Deadlines
+- UF Dates and Deadlines

 - Directory and Emergency Contact Information